Samsung's 'crown prince' in focus as father hospitalized

 Fluent in English and Japanese and dubbed the "Crown Prince of Samsung" by local media, Jay Lee has become the public face of Samsung in recent years, at meetings with corporate leaders, and politicians from China and the United States, building relationships for a group which had been regarded as secretive.

 Lee has generally shunned the limelight.
 He has no official Twitter account and little is known of him outside the company - bar a high-profile divorce in early 2009.
-He has a degree in East Asian History from Seoul National University, an MBA from Japan's Keio University and a business administration doctorate from Harvard.
+He has a degree in East Asian History from Seoul National University, an MBA from Japan's Keio University and completed a business administration doctoral program at Harvard.
 He joined Samsung Electronics in 1991.

 While some critics say Lee doesn't have the experience for the top job, and lacks his father's charisma, insiders say his quiet, urbane manner disguises a steely determination and a tenacity to get things done.